tanersebat34/Olympos-ink-fed1-pe1/README.md

 	•	Blog: Displays posts about the studio’s tattoo creations.
 	•	Social Media: Provides links to the studio’s social media accounts for more information.

+ JavaScript Functionality

+	•	Login Functionality:
+The JavaScript files include logic for handling user authentication through a login system.
+This allows users to access the administrative features, such as managing blogs or other content in the tattoo studio’s website.
+	•	API Integration:
+The project dynamically pulls content from an API to display blog posts, recent tattoo creations, and other information directly on the website.
+This allows for real-time updates without needing to modify the HTML manually.
+The scripts in the /js folder handle fetching and rendering data from the API, ensuring that the content is always up-to-date.

+These functionalities are vital for keeping the website interactive and user-friendly, especially for both administrators and regular visitors.

+This section helps explain the role of JavaScript in your project and how it contributes to the functionality of your website.

 Screenshots

 Here are some screenshots from the project: